fxnn/brainfuck/README.md

  * source managed as single string (cf. `StringProgram`)
  * source managed in a tree whose leafs are regular string-sourced programs (cf. `TreeProgram`)

+## Related Work

+* This project was never designed to (and does terribly fail at) execute Brainfuck code _fast_.
+You might consider https://github.com/Borisvl/brainfuck for a set of (really) fast Java Brainfuck executors.

 ## License

 Licensed under MIT, see for [LICENSE](LICENSE) file.